Amebis/eduVPN/doc/Development.md

 2. The following variables in the environment:
    - `ManifestCertificateThumbprint` - set the value to certificate’s SHA1 thumbprint (hexadecimal, without spaces, e.g. `bc0d8da45f9eeefcbe4e334e1fc262804df88d7e`).
    - `ManifestTimestampRFC3161Url` - set the value to URL used to perform timestamp signature (e.g. `http://sha256timestamp.ws.symantec.com/sha256/timestamp`, `http://timestamp.digicert.com` etc.).
 In order to perform the timestamp signing successfully, the computer running the build should be online and able to access this URL.

+In order to have the build process produce `.minisig` files for publishing, one should provide the following:

+1. Have `minisign.exe` in path.
+2. Have Minisign private key in `%USERPROFILE%\.minisign\minisign.key`.
+Run `minisign -G` to create a new keypair.

 ### VirusTotal Submissions